 But Ritsu, during all those moments, during all these years, how did you feel as you looked at me?

 "So what?"
-Snatching my hand from his when his gripped loosened, I stood up.
-"Even if I did regain my memories of those two years, what would that change?"
+When his grip loosened, I snatched my hand from his and stood up.
+"Even if I did regain my memories of when we started dating, what would that change?"

 I shut his door behind me as I stepped outside.
 Leaning against the door, I looked up the dark sky to the falling rain and smiled at the irony of it all.
 "What the...?
 Haha."
 Now that I think about it, it was always raining on days like this.